preethi-r09/CodTech_task-1/README.md

-## 🎯 Design Concept

-The logo combines modern digital aesthetics with minimalism.

-The central symbol — a stylized letter **“C”** — is designed using interconnected circuit lines, reflecting the company’s focus on technology, coding, and systems thinking.

-The clean, futuristic typeface aligns with CodTech’s branding as a forward-thinking, software-driven company.

-## 🧩 Elements Used
+## 🧩 Elements Used in Design

-- **Custom “C” Icon**: Built with geometric paths, circuit nodes, and digital motifs to represent logic, flow, and networks.
+- **Logo Icon (Letter “C”)**: Constructed using vector paths and circuit-inspired nodes to evoke digital systems and connectivity.
-- **Typography**: A bold, sans-serif font (Orbitron / Exo) to provide a tech-oriented and legible identity.
+- **Typography**: A futuristic, tech-style sans-serif font (e.g., Orbitron or Exo) chosen for readability, strength, and modernity.
-- **Color Palette**:
+- **Color Scheme**:
-  - **Electric Blue** `#007BFF`: Symbolizes trust, intelligence, and clarity.
+  - **Electric Blue** `#007BFF`: Represents intelligence, trust, and high-tech innovation.
-  - **Dark Gray** `#2C2F33`: Used as a neutral, modern background.
+  - **Dark Gray** `#2C2F33`: Provides balance and a sleek modern feel.
-  - **White**: For contrast and clean visibility across dark and light modes.
+  - **White**: Offers contrast and enhances visibility across various backgrounds.
-- **Tagline**: "TECHNOLOGY SOLUTIONS" to reinforce the company’s mission.
+- **Tagline**: The phrase “Technology Solutions” is included to reinforce CodTech’s mission.

+## ⚙️ How the Design Was Built (Workflow)

+The logo was created entirely using **Figma** due to its collaborative features, version tracking, and component-based design system.
+The process followed a structured workflow:

+1. **Research & Ideation**: Studying industry trends and tech branding patterns.
+2. **Wireframing Concepts**: Sketching logo variations digitally.
+3. **Design Execution**: Building the icon, aligning text, and applying consistent spacing with Auto Layout and smart guides.
+4. **Feedback Loop**: Iterations were shared with peers and stakeholders using Figma comments and shared links.
+5. **Mockup Generation**: Creating visual presentations on both light and dark backgrounds to simulate branding scenarios.
+6. **Asset Export**: Final designs exported in multiple formats (SVG, PNG) for versatility.

+Figma’s flexibility enabled a smooth and rapid design cycle with real-time feedback and cloud-based storage, making it ideal for collaborative branding efforts.